Feel like Indiana Jones and Visit Coba Maya Ruins

 Pay parking is available for the site.
 It was 50 pesos the last time we were there.
 Entrance to the site is 75 pesos.
 Entrance is free on Sundays for residents with ID and nationals.

-When are Coba Mayan ruins open?
+When are Coba Maya ruins open?

-The ruins are open everyday of the week from 8:00am-5:00pm.
+The ruins are open every day of the week from 8:00am-5:00pm.
 You do have to enter before 4:30pm because they stop selling tickets and will not let you in because they want people to have time to see it and exit the ruins at closing time.

 Only some special tours are allowed in earlier or later then general admission.